Inflect logo

 Market Access, Business & Tax Climate

-Regional Market Reach As the largest city in Northeast China, Shenyang is an effective hub for serving the provinces of Liaoning, Jilin, and Heilongjiang, a combined market of over 100 million people.
-Its location also offers a strategic gateway for trade and connectivity with Korea, Japan, and the Russian Far East.
+Regional Market Reach: As the largest city in Liaoning province, Shenyang is a primary hub for serving the entire Dongbei region, which includes the provinces of Liaoning, Jilin, and Heilongjiang.
+This encompasses a population of over 100 million people.

 Natural Disaster Risk

-Shenyang has a very low risk profile for natural disasters, with an overall INFORM Risk score of 3 out of 10, as of September 2025.
-This stability is a key advantage for ensuring operational continuity.
+Shenyang has a low overall risk profile, with an INFORM Risk score of 3 out of 10, as of September 2025.
+While the general threat level is minimal, operators should engineer facilities to mitigate specific, high-scoring regional hazards.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business